orkes-io/docs/docs/running-workflows/running-first-workflow.md

 # Running Hello World Workflow

-In this article we will explore how you can run a really simple workflow that runs without any microservice.
+In this article we will explore how we can run a really simple workflow that runs without any microservice.
 Yes!
-Conductor has in-built tasks that you can use to run quite a bit of things.
-We will use one of these in-built tasks to run your very first workflow.
+Conductor has in-built tasks that we can use to run quite a bit of things.
+We will use one of these in-built tasks to run our very first workflow.

-Using system or in-built tasks is a great way to run a lot of your code in production.
+Using system or in-built tasks is a great way to run a lot of our code in production.

-After following the steps listed in this article, you would have:
+After following the steps listed in this article, we would have:

-1. Run your first workflow
+1. Run our first workflow
 2. Learn how system or in-built tasks work - specifically the HTTP

-This post is specifically for running a sample workflow in your environment to ensure that everything is working as expected.
-You can refer to one of the following posts to set up your environments before continuing with the post if you don’t already have an environment.
+This post is specifically for running a sample workflow in our environment to ensure that everything is working as expected.
+We can refer to one of the following posts to set up our environments before continuing with the post if we don’t already have an environment up and running.

 1. [Running Locally - From Code](../getting-started-local/running-locally.md)
 2. [Running Locally - Docker Compose](../getting-started-local/running-locally-docker.md)